NVIDIA-Genomics-Research/AtacWorks/tutorials/tutorial2.md

 aws s3 cp s3://atacworks-paper/dsc_atac_blood_cell_denoising_experiments/test_data/noisy_data/dsc.1.NK.50.cutsites.smoothed.200.bw ./
 ```

-## Step 5: Download genomic intervals spanning chromosome 10
+## Step 5: Download genomic intervals for testing

 The model we downloaded takes the input ATAC-seq signal in genomic intervals spanning 50,000 bp.
 The genomic positions of the intervals to use are supplied to the model in BED format.
+In this example, we test the model on intervals that span all autosomes except for chromosome 10 and chromosome 20.
+See get_intervals.py (link) for help in creating intervals spanning the whole genome or a different set of chromosomes.
 ```
 aws s3 cp s3://atacworks-paper/dsc_atac_blood_cell_denoising_experiments/intervals/hg19.50000.genome_intervals.bed ./intervals/hg19.50000.genome_intervals.bed
 ```